Europe and Africa have close historical, cultural and geographical ties.

-A Joint Declaration and three stand-alone documents with regard to (i) infrastructure, (ii) space, and (iii) agriculture were adopted within the respective competences of the two Commissions.
-Outcome documents of the meeting are available on the Africa-EU Partnership website: www.africa-eu-partnership.org
+A Joint Declaration and 3 stand-alone documents dealing with (i) infrastructure, (ii) space, and (iii) agriculture were adopted.

 NEWS - EbS 1